winsoheb/Server-Health-Monitor/README.md

-# Server-Health-Monitor
+# Server Health Monitor
-Build a script that automates the health monitoring of Linux servers.
-This script will regularly check key system metrics such as CPU usage, memory consumption, disk usage, and network activity.
-You can add email or SMS alerts in case any thresholds are crossed, ensuring proactive system management.
+This script automates the process of monitoring server health by checking CPU, memory, and disk usage.
+It can send email alerts if thresholds are crossed.

+## Features
+- Monitor CPU, memory, and disk usage.
+- Alerts for high disk usage.
+- Customizable thresholds.

+## How to Use
+1. Clone the repository.
+2. Modify thresholds in the script.
+3. Run the script manually or set up a cron job.